flowdock/api-docs/docs/REST.md

 Content-Type: application/x-www-form-urlencoded
 ```

-Accept header should include `application/json` since that is the supported return format of the API
+The Accept header should be set to `application/json` since that is the supported return format of the API.

 ```
 Accept: application/json